mgcha85/gene_and_mirna/index.md

 If one of three at least has >0.01, the miRNA is not significant.
 The result if [here](https://drive.google.com/file/d/1JXhQbQLv6scJV88k3499GNvHKP8zWBtk/view?usp=sharing)

-The below table shows how many significant miRNA is by each mode
+The below table shows how many significant miRNA is by each mode out of 258 miRNA.
 | | cellular component | molecular function | biological process |
 | --- | --- | --- | --- |
 | **#** | 254 | 217 | 244 |